-- (a) it can be demonstrated (through a local assessment) that there is an excess of recreational or amenity open space in the settlement and the proposed loss will not result in a current or likely shortfall during the plan period; or - (b) recreational facilities within the open space will be enhanced by the proposed development on an appropriate portion of the open space; or - (c) the community would gain greater benefit from the developer providing a suitable alternative recreational or amenity open space in an equally accessible and convenient location.
+(a) it can be demonstrated (through a local assessment) that there is an excess of recreational or amenity open space in the settlement and the proposed loss will not result in a current or likely shortfall during the plan period; or

+(b) recreational facilities within the open space will be enhanced by the proposed development on an appropriate portion of the open space; or

+(c) the community would gain greater benefit from the developer providing a suitable alternative recreational or amenity open space in an equally accessible and convenient location.

-The development of existing open space with an ecological value (a known biodiversity or nature conservation interest) will not be permitted.
+The development of existing open space with an ecological value (a known biodiversity or nature conservation interest) will not be permitted, unless there is a space of equal or 'greater' value provided as part of the proposal.